Holographic Limitations and Corrections to Quantum Information Protocols: Holographic corrections to the quantum communication limit

 \section{Holographic corrections to the quantum communication limit}

 The ultimate performance for quantum key distribution (QKD), entanglement distribution, and quantum state transmission over a pure-loss channel is provided by the PLOB bound~\cite{PLOB}.
-This states that $K(\mathcal{E}_{\eta})=D_2(\mathcal{E}_{\eta})=Q_{2}(\mathcal{E}_{\eta})=-\log_{2}(1-\eta)$, where $K$ is the secret key capacity, $D_{2}$ is the two-way assisted entanglement distribution capacity, and $Q_{2}$ is the two-assisted quantum capacity.
+More precisely, since the PLOB (upper) bound coincides with the lower bound proven in Ref.~\cite{LB2009}, it automatically establishes several capacities for the lossy channel $\mathcal{E}_{\eta}$.
+It shows that $K(\mathcal{E}_{\eta})=D_2(\mathcal{E}_{\eta})=Q_{2}(\mathcal{E}_{\eta})=-\log_{2}(1-\eta)$, where $K$ is the secret key capacity, $D_{2}$ is the two-way assisted entanglement distribution capacity, and $Q_{2}$ is the two-assisted quantum capacity.
 All these capacities are generally assumed to be assisted by two-way classical communication.

 One of the techniques used to prove the PLOB bound is teleportation stretching, where the tool of quantum channel simulation is used to re-organize the most general possible two-assisted adaptive quantum protocol into a simpler block version, with no need for feedback CC between the remote parties (see Ref.~\cite{TQCreview}\ for a general review).
 In the bosonic setting, the optimal simulation of a channel via teleportation requires taking the limit for infinite CV entanglement in the resource state.
 Because this limit cannot be taken according to Eq.~(\ref{maxmu}), we need to compute holographic corrections.